 Does Firefighting Foam (AFFF) Cause Cancer?

-AFF firefighting foam is a special type of fire extinguishing chemical that is used to put out very intense fires.
+AFF firefighting foam is a type of fire extinguishing chemical used to put out very intense fires.
 Firefighting foam products contain chemicals known as polyfluoroalkyl materials or PFAS.
-PFAS are what makes the product so effective at putting out fires, but they also make it toxic.
+PFAS makes the product so effective at putting out fires, but they also make it toxic.

 In 2016, a new wave of scientific research revealed that PFAS in firefighting foam could cause cancer.
-A group of long-term studies conducted by the International Agency for Research on Cancer (IARC) concluded that individuals with prolonged occupational exposure to firefighting foam with PFAS were at an increased risk of developing 3 types of cancer: prostate cancer, kidney cancer, and testicular cancer.
+A group of long-term studies conducted by the International Agency for Research on Cancer (IARC) concluded that individuals with prolonged occupational exposure to firefighting foam with PFAS were at an increased risk of developing 3 types of cancer: prostate, kidney, and testicular cancer.
 The results of this initial IARC study were later confirmed and substantiated by the Centers for Disease Control (CDC).

 In the wake of this research, PFAS was formally recognized as a human carcinogen.
-The use of firefighting foam is now being banned in the military and by fire departments across the country.
+Firefighting foam is now being banned in the military and by fire departments nationwide.

 Firefighting Foam Class Action Litigation